 ‘MOMENTUM’ and ‘eHubs’ – a match made in Leuven

 EU-funded projects often face prejudices of lacking longevity and synergies with other stakeholders, which are not part of the project consortium.
 In the following talk with Tim Asperges, transport policy advisor for the City of Leuven, we discuss how cities can capitalise from the participation in European projects.
-The discussions will continue in the framework of a POLIS Projects’ Webinar, which will take place on 10 September 2020 at 14:00.
+The discussions will continue in the framework of a POLIS Projects’ Webinar, which took place on 10 September 2020 at 14:00.
 The open webinar is now available on Youtube.

 Please introduce the role of the City of Leuven within the eHubs and MOMENTUM projects?